 Presenter: Nathan Yoganathan, President & CSO, KalGene Pharmaceuticals

-Venture Exchange.
+on TSX Venture Exchange.
 Dr. Yoganathan has over 25 years of experience in scientific research in cell signaling and gene expression technology.
 He is the recipient of numerous awards, including from the Natural Sciences and Engineering Research

+Board.
 Dr. Yoganathan was a faculty member of the Department of Medicine at the University of Toronto and was affiliated with the Mt.
 Sinai Samuel Lunenfeld Research Institute.
 He holds a B.Sc.
-(Honours) from the University of North London, a M.Sc. from
+(Honours) from the University of North London, a

 MED-LIFE DISCOVERIES LP

-a rare pediatric condition called Rhizomelic Chondrodysplasia Punctata (RCDP).
+and a rare pediatric condition called Rhizomelic Chondrodysplasia Punctata (RCDP).
 The company has a strong intellectual property position based on the composition and therapeutic use of synthetic plasmalogen precursor compounds for augmenting

-levels across various indications.
-Plasmalogens are a unique class of naturally-occurring phospholipids that are critical for neuronal membrane function, and are deficient among subjects with cognitive impairment and children born with RCDP.
-MLD
+plasmalogen levels across various indications.
+Plasmalogens are a unique class of naturally-occurring phospholipids that are critical for neuronal membrane function, and are deficient among subjects with cognitive impairment and children born

 Presenter: Shawn Ritchie, CEO and CSO, Med-Life Discoveries LP